Retire Early With Dividend Investing and Geo Arbitrage

 Let us imagine your dividend portfolio is covering your expenses but you would like a little extra.

-Even if your house is not yet paid off you likley would be able to rent it out for a decent chunk more than your mortgage repayment.
+Even if your house is not yet paid off you likely would be able to rent it out for a decent chunk more than your mortgage repayment.

-This is fully managed by an estate agent as would be necessary to perform geo arbitrage.
+You would need a fully managed estate agent to perform geo arbitrage.

 A healthy bump to your passive income!
 Even living in the UK.

 An extra £250 as in my example, plus your dividend portfolios monthly income.
 Now it is sounding like geo arbitrage is a no brainer!